junxit/us-congress-bills-114/metadata.md

 - 2016-06-20 — Introduced in House
 - 2016-06-20 — Introduced in House
 - 2016-06-20 — Referred to the House Committee on Education and the Workforce.
+- 2016-06-22 — Committee Consideration and Mark-up Session Held.
+- 2016-06-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-07-11 — Considered under suspension of the rules. (consideration: CR H4611-4613)
+- 2016-07-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5528.
+- 2016-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-11 — Mr. Heck (NV) moved to suspend the rules and pass the bill, as amended.
+- 2016-07-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4611)
+- 2016-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4611)
+- 2016-07-11 — Placed on the Union Calendar, Calendar No. 526.
+- 2016-07-11 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+114-678.
+- 2016-07-11 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+114-678.